Federal Ombudsman decided 41,071 cases from Jan-June 2020

 The Ombudsman said the real benefit of online hearings of the complaints was availed during the lockdown.

-Tahir Shahbaz said directions have already been issued to all the federal government departments for immediate redressal of complaints and to formulate their own departmental complaint redressal mechanism so that petty issues could be solved at the departmental level.
+Tahir Shahbaz said directions have already been issued to all the federal government departments for immediate redress of complaints and to formulate their own departmental complaint redress mechanism so that petty issues could be solved at the departmental level.

+The Ombudsman said the federal departments have established their complaint redress cells where anyone could register the complaint and once complaint is filed it comes directly into computerised system.

 He said for this purpose focal person has been appointed in 188 federal government departments and 175 federal departments were linked with computerised system of the Federal Ombudsman Secretariat.